-Conventional wood coatings such as varnishes (conventional varnishes or modern powder varnishes) and glazes are based on linseed oils, alkyd resin, acrylates and other plastics.
+Conventional wood coatings such as varnishes (conventional varnishes or modern powder varnishes) and varnishes are based on linseed oils, alkyd resins, acrylates and other plastics.
 They are supposed to reduce the ingress of moisture and the destruction of the lignin through UV light.
-However, the binders contained in these organic coatings are not permanently UV-resistant.
+However, binders contained in these organic coatings are not permanently UV-resistant.
 Initially, this causes changes to the colour or the gloss, and subsequently results in decomposition of the binder.

 Conventional wood coatings or paints have a limited service life of approximately three to seven years, depending on the quality and the stresses involved.

 Silicate paints consist of inorganic binders, mineral fillers and inorganic colour pigments.
 They bond with the substrate due to a chemical reaction of the binder with minerals in the substrate, which form an insoluble bond with each other.
-Silicate paints have proven to be extremely weather resistant and durable on mineral construction materials in building protection.
-Due to their typical matt-lime appearance and the purely inorganic pigmented shades of colour, they have fared particularly well in the preservation, protection and design of buildings.
+Silicate paints are proven to be extremely weather resistant and durable on mineral construction materials for building protection.
+Due to their typical matt- lime appearance and the purely inorganic pigmented shades of colour, they have fared particularly well in the preservation, protection and design of buildings.

-Thanks to its ageing behaviour which is typical for silicates, the coating structure of KEIM Lignosil is extremely durable and ensures that Lignosil surfaces do not usually need to be sanded prior to renovation: thorough cleaning of the surfaces is the only preparation needed.
+Due to its ageing behaviour, which is typical for silicates, the coating structure of KEIM Lignosil is extremely durable and ensures that Lignosil surfaces do not usually need to be sanded prior to renovation: thorough cleaning of the surfaces is the only preparation needed.